 This faith is also facilitated by an additional model condition, Allée effects.
 At this low level of population abundance it is important to consider and implement three aspects: First, accelerated extinction at very low abundance levels have to be introduced.
 Here I set the critical level to 50 individuals pr. unit cell*).
 Below this level, the population is reduced by 10% pr. time increment.
 Second, due to the low abundance levels, one has to consider that individuals exist as discrete entities, not fractions of numbers (at high abundance the difference between discrete and continuous numbers are insignificant).
 Third, at very low population densities random events take its toll.
 I implement this as some noise level on the survival rate in the Allée zone; i.e., in cells with less than 50 individuals.

 In contrast, does scale-free and memory-influenced zooming influence the population’s otherwise dire faith after the catastrophic event?
 Obviously it does.
 The Zoomer snapshots below at t=20, t= 200, t= 500 and t= 1,000 shows a population in healthy recovery, despite being surrounded by a wide zone of unoccupied space.
-The 5% diffusion rate under the CML condition above is replaced by a 5% zooming rate, with 1% redistribution pr. scale level (see previous parts of this series).
+The 5% diffusion rate under the CML condition above is replaced by a 5% zooming rate (“exploratory steps”, as seen from the individual perspective), with 1% conspecific attraction kind of redistribution pr. scale level (see previous parts of this series).
 In other respects the conditions are similar to the CML model, including net growth being smaller than individual reshuffling at unit scale.

 The log(M,V) result at t = 1,000 (as in the earlier parts of recovery; not shown) shows full compliance with intercept ≈ 0 and slope ≈ 2, as predicted by the Zoomer model.